djtimotee/Base-Test/README.md

 git money (steady income)
-git bitches (quality not quantity) git some (steady, not too many rando hoes) git a girlfriend (marriage material) git a job (in-person, hybrid or remote) git a real job (don't be too picky, cowboy up) git on a schedule (follow it, no bs)
+git bitches (quality not quantity) git some (steady, not too many rando hoes) git a girlfriend (marriage material if you can find it) git a job (in-person, hybrid or remote) git a real job (don't be too picky, cowboy up) git on a schedule (follow it, no bs)